-As described above under B, "Framework for Environmental Review," Phase 1 of the Proposed Project would not introduce any residents, nor is it expected to introduce new employees or visitors exceeding the CEQR threshold of 500.
+As described above under in Section B, "Framework for Environmental Review," Phase 1 of the Proposed Project would not introduce any residents.
+In addition, Phase I, nor is it not expected to introduce more than 500 new employees or visitors compared to the No Action scenario. exceeding the CEQR threshold of 500.
 Therefore, a screening analysis of Phase 1 has been provided in the EAS that concludes that Phase 1 would not result in significant adverse open space impacts.